Department of Nursing Science

 Welcome to the Department of Nursing Science at Lincoln University established in 1970.
 Nursing is an exciting profession that provides an essential service to individuals, families and communities experiencing health and illness.

-The department offers an Associate of Applied Science (AAS) in Nursing which is approved by the Missouri State Board of Nursing and accredited by the National League for Nursing Accrediting Commission (NLNAC).
+The department offers an Associate of Applied Science (AAS) in Nursing which is approved by the Missouri State Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN).

 The main campus program (Jefferson City) admits 30 students in the fall and spring semesters.
 The satellite program in Fort Leonard Wood (FLW) is designed to meet the local needs of Rolla and to meet the educational needs of active duty military personnel and their dependents.
 This program accepts 40 students (20 Rolla students and 20 FLW students) each fall semester.
 More information can be obtained by contacting the FLW program.
 Licensed practical nurses (LPNs) may be eligible for advanced standing in the AAS in Nursing.